anojha12/ArtGen/README.md

 Data Balancing

 Due to imbalance between AI and real images:
 A random subset of AI images is used which ensures fair training and evaluation.

 Methodology:
-This project explores three major approach:
+This project explores three major approach.

 1. Frequency-Domain Forensics
 Detect artifacts in Fourier space